AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_kubernetes_cluster.md

 ### Required

 * `cluster_id` - The ID of the Kubernetes cluster.

-If the cluster is an EKS cluster this should be the ARN of the EKS cluster.
-If the cluster to be configured is an AKS cluster this should be the full resource ID of the AKS cluster.
+   If the cluster to be registered is an EKS cluster this should be the ARN of the EKS cluster.

+   If the cluster to be registered is an AKS cluster this should be the full resource ID of the AKS cluster converted to lower case.

    If the cluster is a custom-built cluster this can be any unique identifier.

 ### Optional